nextflow-io/nextflow/docs/operator.rst

 Operators
 *******************

-Dataflow `operators` are methods that allows you to connect channels each other or to transform values emitted by a channel applying some user provided rules.
+Dataflow `operators` are methods that allow you to connect channels to each other or to transform values emitted by a channel applying some user provided rules.

-Operators can be separated in five groups:
+Operators can be separated in to five groups:

 * `Filtering operators`_
 * `Transforming operators`_
 * `Combining operators`_
 * `Forking operators`_
-* `Math operators`_
+* `Maths operators`_

 Filtering operators
 ===================

-Given a channel, filtering operators allows you to select only the items that comply with a given rule.
+Given a channel, filtering operators allow you to select only the items that comply with a given rule.

 The available filter operators are: